Pet Doors for Sliding Glass Doors

 A: The color choices for the frame are brushed aluminum, bronze, white, and Arizona beige.

-Q: How does the Pride Patio Panel dog door install?
+Q: Is the Pride Patio Panel dog door installation Semi-permanent or temporary?

-A: It can be installed semi-permanently or if you need to take it in and out often you can make it more of a temporary installation.
+A: The Pride patio panel can be installed semi-permanently or if you need to take it in and out often you can make it more of a temporary installation.
 There are two pieces and the top and bottom that can be adjusted in order to fit the track.

 Q: What kind of flap does the Pride Patio Panel dog door have?

-A: The Pride Patio Panel dog door utilizes the standard Pride Flap.
-This is a thicker, black, heavy rubber in what is called a two piece design.
+A: The Pride Patio Panel dog door utilizes the two piece Pride Flap.
+This is a thicker, black, heavy rubber.
 This means that has an inner flap and what is called a “U” shaped gasket piece that goes around the inner flap to help seal it up with magnets.

 Q: What is the return policy for the Pride Patio Panel?